koding/koding/go/src/koding/kontrol/proxy/README.md

 This will create a dummy server on localhost:8004.
 You can run several dummy servers.
 After setting up these dummy servers you have to create configuration.
-Please refer to kontrol-api for creating and managing fujin proxy configuration.
+Please refer to kontrol-api for creating and managing proxy configuration.

 An example of using this api for the uuid `kontrol.local-2000` is: